funkybob/ugu/docs/index.rst

 .. note::
    Adding a ``threads`` setting implicitly sets ``enable-threads``.

+This will run at least 1, and up to 4, processes, each with 2 threads, allowing for a maximum of 8 concurrent requests.

 For even greater flexibility, we can move the HTTP handling out into its own worker.
 So instead of ``http-socket`` we're now going to use ``http``.